This article has been updated from a previous version.

-Most tickets are given when a driver is pulled over by a law enforcement officer, although some may be given as the result of a collision.
-If you are pulled over by the police, it is important to co-operate with the officer:
+Most tickets are given when a driver is pulled over by a law enforcement officer or due to a collision.
+If the police pull you over, it is important to co-operate with the officer:

-- When you see the red lights (or siren) of a police vehicle behind you, pull over to the right side of the road towards the curb and come to a stop.
+- When you see the red lights (or hear the siren) of a police vehicle behind you, pull over to the right side of the road and come to a stop.

 - Remain seated in your vehicle unless the officer advises otherwise.

-- If you have passengers with you tell them stay seated, remain quiet, and co-operate with any instructions that the officer may give.
+- If you have passengers with you, tell them to stay seated, remain quiet, and co-operate with any instructions that the officer may give.

-- If you don’t understand why you’ve been pulled over, ask the officer to spend some extra time explaining why you’re receiving the ticket and what to do with it.
+- If you don’t understand why you’ve been pulled over, ask the officer to explain why you’re receiving the ticket and what to do with it.

-- If you receive a ticket, accept it.
-Accepting the ticket does not mean you're guilty.
+- If you are issued a ticket, accept it.
+Accepting a ticket is not an admission of guilt.

-- Meeting with a prosecutor to come to an agreement about the offence.
+- Meeting with a prosecutor to discuss the offence

-- Pleading not guilty and go to traffic court to dispute the charge.
+- Pleading not guilty and going to court to dispute the charge

-If you are charged with a more serious offence, however, such as driving while impaired or reckless driving, you’ll receive a summons to appear in court.
+However, if you are charged with a more serious offence, such as driving while impaired or reckless driving, you’ll receive a summons to appear in court.
 For these types of offences, you’ll want to seek legal advice.

-How a traffic ticket will impact your insurance rates depends on the type of violation and how your insurance company rates for that type of ticket.
-Minor traffic violations, for example, may result in relatively small increases in your rates, while serious violations can cause serious increases.
+How a traffic ticket will impact your insurance depends on the type of violation and how your insurance company views that type of ticket.
+Minor traffic convictions may result in a relatively small increase in your premium, while serious violations can result in a significant increase.
 Here are some examples:

-- Minor infractions could result in a 10% increase.
-That’s for things like failing to signal, failing to yield, as well as some speeding tickets.
+- Minor infractions may result in a 10% increase.
+That’s for things like failing to signal, failing to yield, and some minor speeding tickets.

-- Major infractions could result in a 25% increase.
-That’s for things like distracted driving, false statement of insurance, failing to report an accident, or speeding in a construction zone.
+- Major infractions could result in an increase of up to 25% increase.
+That’s for things like distracted driving, failing to report an accident, or speeding in a construction or community safety zone.

 - Serious or criminal driving convictions could result in a 100% increase.
 That’s for things like racing, failing to remain at the scene of an accident, criminal negligence, or driving under the influence.

-The affect a traffic ticket will have on your insurance premium will last for three years from the date you were convicted (e.g. pled guilty and paid the fine), not the date that you were charged.
+A traffic violation conviction will stay on your driving record for three years, which may affect your car insurance premium during that time from the date you were convicted (e.g., pled guilty and paid the fine), not the date that you were charged.